jcollard/VibeDC/CombatHierarchy.md

 #### `CombatUnit.ts`
 **Purpose:** Interface for combat-ready characters (stats, abilities, classes) **Exports:** `CombatUnit` interface
-**Key Properties:** name, health, mana, speed, turnGauge, spriteId, abilities **Implementations:** HumanoidUnit, MonsterUnit
+**Key Properties:** name, health, mana, speed, actionTimer, spriteId, abilities **Action Timer System:**
+- actionTimer: Current AT value (0-100+), increases by speed * deltaTime * multiplier
+- Starts at 0 at combat start
+- When reaches 100+, unit is ready to take their turn
+- Used by ActionTimerPhaseHandler for turn order calculation **Implementations:** HumanoidUnit, MonsterUnit
 **Used By:** All unit-related components, rendering, combat logic